Monday, 22 April 2024

 Some of my Pigma Micron coloured pens.

 Below is a chart showing which colour pens are available in which size.
 As I don't have them all, not all are completely filled in, but the box represents that the pen is available in that size and colour.
 Yellow, Royal Blue, Hunter Green and Fresh Green are only available in the 05.
 Burgundy and Blue Black are available in the 05 and the PN.
+There is also a set of nature colours that includes these newer colours.

 The Sakura Pigma pens in the Pigma, Brush and Micron ranges.